RareByteStream/RareByteStream/README.md

   I am also highly interested in Networking and Filesystem Level programming.
   My interest in databases are a little lower compared to those above, because data storage can be performed in filesystem in small scale applications.

   I’m looking to collaborate on any project that i can learn to do things better while also adding value.
   I don't contribute to projects to learn something from scratch unless it's a very narrow scope, I tend to prepare for it before starting to work on a project.

+Personal Information:
+  Pronouns: he/him;
+  Aliases: Wade, Alex;
+  My legal name is Enes, which is a turkish name because I was born in a turkish family.
+  If we are discussing business or we are coworkers, you shall use my legal name.
+  Otherwise you shall use either my github username or one of my aliases;

 I’m currently learning:
   MongoDB;
   In Depth HTTP Protocol;